ValtoForks/dgl/dgl2-specification.md

 `type` field is game-specific.
 Reserved values are `0` (normal entity) and `1` (point light source).

-`materialID` and `meshID` fields point to corresponding Material and Trimesh defined in the file.
-There is no strict order in which Materials, Trimeshes and Entities should appear in the file.
+`materialID` and `meshID` fields point to corresponding Material and Trimesh defined in the file. `-1` means no Material/Trimesh.

 `position`, `rotation` and `scaling` define affine transformation which should be used to render the Trimesh.
 The application order of these is the following: translate, rotate, then scale.
 Rotation is defined as XYZW quaternion.